Michael F. Curtin, Jr.

 From the original operation size of 500-800 meals per month, Emily has grown the Campus Kitchen at Gonzaga University to provide roughly 3,000 meals a month to people in the Spokane community.
 Under her leadership, students took on a weekly community dinner where they interact with homeless individuals and outreach is provided by Spokane Mental Health, the CHAS Clinic, and Gonzaga Nursing Students.
 In 2010, they broadened our reach into the community by building Gonzaga’s first on-campus community garden.
 In addition to healthy produce for meals, the garden provides programming opportunities for the elementary and middle school students that the Campus Kitchen feeds on a daily basis.
 In addition to running the Campus Kitchen at Gonzaga University, Emily serves as a program manager for Campus Kitchens across the country.

-Jenny is a national program manager as well as a coordinator for the Campus Kitchen at Saint Louis University.
-Prior to that, she worked in the publishing and non-profit fields.
-She also worked in the culinary field as a baker everywhere from mom and pop shops to fine dining pastry kitchens.
-Her favorite things about her job at Campus Kitchen are working with students to help them realize their potential and bringing hungry people great food.
-In her spare time she likes to read, cook adventurous food for brave friends, watch football and dress up her dopey greyhound in outfits.
+Jenny is a national program manager for the Campus Kitchens Project.
+She resides in St. Louis and is a graduate of St. Louis University.
+She has professional experience in the publishing and the non-profit sectors.
+She also worked in the culinary field, primarily as a baker.
+Her favorite things about her job at Campus Kitchen are working with students to help them realize their potential and bringing hungry people food.

 Campus Kitchen Coordinator, Saint Louis University